Lowest Mortgage Rate in Canada. Starting from 2.49%

 Other lenders may charge extra fees for a prefab financing process (please check with your lender of choice).

-What do chattel mortgages require?
+What do chattel mortgages require for approval?

 • CSA-certified and already installed on leased land